lee-xin-jin-terence/drug-expert-system/README.md

 ## Introduction

-This report describes an expert system called **DrugES** that provides quick diagnosis and treatment advice for suspected substance abuse poisoning patients during pre-hospital emergency care. *Pre-hospital emergency care* refers to the care offered by emergency medical responders before reaching the hospital \[1].
+This report describes an expert system called **DrugES** that provides quick diagnosis and treatment advice for suspected substance abuse poisoning patients during pre-hospital emergency care. *Pre-hospital emergency care* refers to the care offered to patients by emergency medical responders before reaching the hospital \[1].

-Diagnosing substance abuse poisoning in a pre-hospital setting (e.g., inside an ambulance) can be challenging due to limited medical equipment.
-However, knowing the type of poisoning can enable life‑saving interventions.
-For instance:
+It can be challenging to diagnose suspected substance abuse poisoning in a pre-hospital setting (e.g. inside an ambulance) when there is limited access to medical equipment.
+However, knowledge of the type of substance abuse poisoning can provide valuable life-saving medical treatment for patients.

-* **Opioid overdoses** can be reversed if **Naloxone** is administered promptly \[2].
-* **CNS stimulant intoxication** (e.g., cocaine) can cause cardiovascular or cerebrovascular failure; **benzodiazepine sedation** may mitigate severe effects \[3].
+For example, death from opioid overdose can be avoided if the antidote Naloxone is administered on time \[2].
+Central nervous system (CNS) stimulant intoxication from drugs such as cocaine can be fatal in severe cases, usually from cardiovascular or cerebrovascular causes.
+Pre-hospital treatments, such as sedation using benzodiazepines (BZDs), can provide some degree of safeguard against the harmful effects of CNS stimulants \[3].

 ## Goals of DrugES